dgriff1/gdash-1/doc/cacti.md

 # Cacti Integration

+There is a top-level option available on each widget to set the Cacti host, named `cacti_host`.

 Graphs from Cacti can be used with the `cacti_graph` method.
 It takes two required options:

 - `graph_id`: ???